dwkoeller/wled-show-agent/README.md

 - `./data/show/scheduler.json` – scheduler config (for the UI)
 - `./data/state/runtime_state.json` – last-known runtime state snapshot

-If you set `DATABASE_URL`, the agent also persists job history + these small state files into SQL (and will read from SQL when available).
+The agent persists job history + these small state files into SQL (and also writes best-effort JSON snapshots under `DATA_DIR`).

 Safe to delete any time.